wallacelw/Competitive-programming/Game-Theory/Game-Theory.md

 Viewing the game as a graph, we can gradually calculate the Grundy values starting from vertices without outgoing edges.
 Grundy value being equal to zero means a state is losing.

+Note that the MEX operation **garantees** that all nim-values smaller than the considered nimber can be reached, which is essentialy the nim game.

 ### Application

 To calculate the Grundy value of a given state you need to: